 What is Reglan?

-Reglan (metoclopramide) increases muscle contractions in the upper digestive tract.
-This speeds up the rate at which the stomach empties into the intestines.
+Reglan increases muscle contractions in the upper digestive tract.
+This speeds up the rate at which the stomach empties into the intestines and may help with nausea.

 Reglan is also used to treat gastroparesis (slow stomach emptying) in people with diabetes, which can cause heartburn and stomach discomfort after meals.